ehrbase/ehrbase/UPDATING.md

 ## EHRbase 2.10.0

-Starting from version 2.0.0 the ehrscape scape API was Deprecated.
-With the release of version 2.10.0, the API is now disabled and can be enabled by switching the configuration `ehrbase.rest.ehrscape.enabled` or as env var `EHRBASE_REST_EHRSCAPE_ENABLED` to `true`.
+Starting from version 2.0.0 the ehrscape API was deprecated.
+With the release of version 2.10.0, the API is now disabled by default, but can still be enabled by setting the configuration property or environment variable `ehrbase.rest.ehrscape.enabled` to `true`.

+A validation that compositions only contain nodes that are defined by the template has been added.
+This behavior can be disabled by setting the configuration property or environment variable `ehrbase.validation.checkForExtraNodes` to `false`.